tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 1. Finally, on lines 10 and 80 go ahead and update the name of our deployment and service to `advertisementsv12`.

 Great!
 Now we can deploy what is hopefully going to be a minor update that gives our end user the latency they deserve!
 Apply the `1.2` manifest using `kubectl apply -f k8s-yaml-files/advertisements_1_2.yaml`{{execute}}.
+Just like earlier, we can use our `kubectl get all`{{execute}} to ensure that our new `advertisementsv12` is fully up and running.
+Once it is, open the <a href=https://app.datadoghq.com/apm/service/advertisements>APM > Services > advertisements</a> page and wait for the `1.2` deployment to show up in the `Deployments` pane on the advertisements service page.